imranmollajoy/imranmollajoy.github.io/content/post/pros-of-using-open-source-softwares/index.md

 Open source software is software that is distributed with a license that allows users to freely use, modify, and distribute the software.
 Unlike proprietary software, which is owned and controlled by a single company or person, open source software is developed and maintained by a community of volunteers who are dedicated to improving the software and making it as useful and user-friendly as possible.

 The concept of open source software originated in the late 1980s, when a group of software developers began collaborating on a project to create a free, open source operating system called Linux.
-Since then, the open source movement has grown significantly, and today there are thousands of open source software programs available in a wide range of categories, from operating systems and office suites to photo editing and web development tools.
+Since then, the open source movement has grown significantly, and today there are thousands of open source software programs available in a wide range of category, from operating systems and office suites to photo editing and web development tools.

 ## Benefits